 Drug overdose deaths across the country are rising.
 The National Institute on Drug Abuse (NIDA) found that overdose deaths from meth between 2011 and 2018 rose from 1.8 to 10.1 per 100,000 men and from 0.8 to 4.5 per 100,000 women — a five-fold increase.
 The bulk of meth users are between the ages of 25 and 54.
 The most recent data from the Centers for Disease Control and Prevention (CDC) indicates that overdose deaths increased once again between 2019 and 2020.

 Stopping overdose deaths is vital, but to stop using the drug, individuals need to undergo detoxification and withdrawal.
-Meth withdrawal can be difficult, and, if not done with medical help, potentially dangerous and life-threatening.
+Meth withdrawal can be difficult, and, if not done with medical help, potentially dangerous.
 Trained professionals can help manage the symptoms of withdrawal and ensure the person’s well-being and safety during the process.

 What is Meth?